search

 Google Maps API: How to Get Started

-Google Maps Platform (from now on, GMP) is a set of APIs and SDKs that allow developers to embed Google Maps on websites in and retrieve data from mobile apps and website pages.
+Google Maps Platform (from now on, GMP) is a set of APIs and SDKs that allow developers to embed Google Maps on websites and retrieve data from mobile apps and website pages.
 With GMP, you can create better experiences for your users with rich geospatial data, real-time route optimization, and customized maps.

 Maps